nasa-fornax/fornax-images/src/README.rst

 - The event that fires off the worfklow that produces the images is currently a a push or pull request event.
 It happens on every push for every branch.

-- The event that creates "imagename:v0.1.1" tags is a reease event.
-It tags all "main" images as released using the release tag name supplied.
+- The event that creates "imagename:v0.1.1" tags is a release event.
+It tags all "main" images as released using the release tag name supplied plus a symbolic "stable" tag.

 - ``src/buildimages.py`` can be run standalone from any machine that is logged in to a GitHub account with an API token that permitted to create "packages"